 The culture of Rome has, throughout its history, never stopped being one of Europe’s giants.
 Many travellers visit, focussing of their trip on the wonders of Rome’s ancient history.
 Yet, the contemporary scene is thriving and offers many spectacles of our own age.
 Showcased within the streets and lives of the people themselves are many great examples of this.
 From modern art to cinema and architecture to fashion, Rome holds its ground in the avant-garde world.
-This article explores some hot spots that demonstrates its secure place on the global contemporary map.
+This article explores some hot spots that demonstrate its secure place on the global contemporary map.

 Contemporary art must be referenced to truly understand contemporary culture.
-Rome’s history of leading art and architecture, doesn’t stop today.
+Rome’s history of leading art and architecture doesn’t stop today.
 A perfect example is the famous MAXXI museum of contemporary art.
 Housed in a spectacular contemporary building designed by architect Zaha Hadid.
 It is an exhibition space for experimentation in the most recent forms of art and architecture.
 Dedicated to them both are two separate museum halls.
 Permanent exhibits and temporary can be found, keeping the content constantly renewed.
-It is located in the north east of the city.
+It is located in the northeast of the city.
 The best access is from the Light Rail station Apollodoro.

 Also known as the museum of contemporary art Rome, MACRO is the oldest of its kind.
 It has recently re-opened after a temporary closure for improvements.
 Externally, a renovated old Peroni factory houses the exhibits.
 However, the splendid interior design makes building itself a work of structural art.
 Check out ‘the catwalk’ as you stroll through the museum’s progressive exhibitions.